Srushti104/Big-data-systems/Assignment 1/GCP/README.md

       --datalab create --zone us-central1-a mydatalab
    ```

+### Pipeline Execution

+   * Reads the data from google cloud storage bucket
+   * Preprocessing such as splitting data by comma, dropping unwanted columns, converting data types.
-### Pipeline for Processing and loading the Data to Big query
+   * Loading the data to big query
    * Install the following dependencies prior to running the notebook
 ```
    pip install --ignore-installed --upgrade pytz==2018.4